pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 ![footer](footer.jpg)

-I believe kdmapper is still very widely used method among game hackers.
-Very powerful.
+I believe kdmapper is very powerful and still widely used method among game hackers.
 However, to utilize it and detour anti cheat's check, u have to strive to make your driver look legetimate process.

 Good luck:)